Updated: August 19, 2022.

 7 Basic Bing Search Operators To Use With Bing (& Google)

 Here are basic Bing search operators that will let you modify and refine your searches.
-The Boolean operators, such as AND, NOT, and OR also work in Google Search and Gmail in an identical way, so I invite you to also check the list of Gmail operators.
+The Boolean operators, such as AND, NOT, and OR also work in Google Search and Gmail in an identical way, so I invite you to also check the list of Gmail search operators.

 The Plus Symbol